 Categories

 ELAM Folembray Track Day

 On the biking front, I’ve also been busy in 2017.
-The highlights were a couple of track days (except when I binned it), an Essex Fire Service/Hopp Rider skills day, hiring a big fat Harley Dyna in California and seeing my better half, Mary Crash Bobbins improve her riding on her IAM course.
+The highlights were a couple of track days (except when I binned it), an Essex Fire Service/Hopp Rider skills day, and hiring a big fat Harley Dyna in California.
 I’ve been heavily involved with ELAM, sorting out their new website which has been very rewarding.
-And let’s not forget all the great rides over the year, with ELAM, London Bikers, solo or as a couple with Mary.
+And let’s not forget all the great rides over the year, with ELAM, London Bikers, solo or with family.

+Categories